Lillinton History, Family Crest & Coats of Arms

 Early Notables of the Lillinton family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Lillinton Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lillinton Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lillinton family to the New World and Oceana
+Migration of the Lillinton family

 Some of the first settlers of this family name or some of its variants were: Elizabeth Lillington, who came to Barbados in 1669; John Lillingston, who settled in Maryland in 1679; George Lillington, who settled in Barbados in 1679.